AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/workfront-for-ios.md

 ## Timesheets

 The [!UICONTROL timesheets] area allows you to view details about your timesheets.
-In the Timesheets area of the app, you can:
+In the [!UICONTROL Timesheets] area of the app, you can:

-* Post in the Updates area
+* Post in the [!UICONTROL Updates] area
 * Adjust hour types
 * Change the time you've logged
 * Enter comments on your timesheet